luc-leonard/clip_generators/README.md

 # clip_generators
 some text to image models, all using clips.
 Include bots for IRC and discord.
+This relies A LOT on the work of https://twitter.com/RiversHaveWings

 you will need to setup a virtual env, and install pytorch 1.7.1 yourself, with the CUDA version that match your hardware (cf. https://pytorch.org/get-started/previous-versions/ )